 There are many different ways to manage images, and the best method for you will depend on your needs and preferences.
 For example, if you just want to be able to find and view your photos quickly and easily, a basic file organization system might be all you need.
-On the other hand, if you need to share or edit your images frequently, a more robust image management system that includes features like tagging and metadata might be a better fit.
+On the other hand, if you need to share or edit your images thousands of images frequently, a more robust image management system that includes features like tagging and metadata might be a better fit.

 - Ease of use: The system should be easy to understand and use, even if you’re not a tech expert.
 Otherwise, you’ll likely never use it to its full potential.

 - Storage capacity: Make sure the system can accommodate all of the images you want to store, now and in the future.
 It is better to have a system that is scalable as with time the storage needed will increase.